adelowo/portfolio/_posts/2017-07-06-mocking-go.md

 It is a mock that has expectations and stubs (return values) so as to make itself seem real.
 While it can be written by hand, I made use of a tool called [mockery](https://github.com/vektra/mockery) that autogenerates structs based on interfaces.

 While this is good enough, we might have a problem.
-And that is as a result of mocking (suprised ?), we could run into problems where the ci build passes but the code fails in production because we wrote poorly formatted sql.
+And that is as a result of mocking (surprised ?), we could run into problems where the ci build passes but the code fails in production because we wrote poorly formatted sql.
 To fix this issue, I have found [sqlmock][s] useful.

 Another thing is it starts to get complex, so for small projects, I mock all through but for any other thing, I would rather just make use of an in memory sqlite database while keeping MYSQL for production.